Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge

 \subsection{The Schwartz kernel of scattering pseudodifferential operators}

-So it remains to consider the principal symbol, and ellipticity, at fiber infinity.
+Given the results just recalled, it remains to consider the principal symbol, and ellipticity, at fiber infinity.
 In \cite{UV:local,SUV:Tensor} this was analyzed using the explicit Schwartz kernel; indeed this was already the case for the analysis at finite points considered in the previous paragraph.
-In order to do connect the present paper with these earlier works we first recall some notation.
-Instead of the oscillatory integral definition (via localization, in case of a manifold with boundary) discussed above, $\Psisc(X)$ can be equally well characterized by the statement that the Schwartz kernel of $A\in\Psisc(X)$ (which is a priori a tempered distribution on $X^2$) is a conormal distribution on a certain resolution of $X^2$, called the scattering double space $X^2_\scl$; again this was introduced by Melrose in \cite{RBMSpec}.
-Here conormality is both to the (lifted) diagonal and to the boundary hypersurfaces, of which only one sees non-trivial (non-infinite order vanishing) behavior, the scattering front face.
+In order to connect the present paper with these earlier works we first recall some notation.
+Instead of the oscillatory integral definition (via localization, in case of a manifold with boundary) discussed above, $\Psisc(X)$ can be equally well characterized by the statement that the Schwartz kernel of $A\in\Psisc(X)$, which is a priori a tempered distribution on $X^2$, is a conormal distribution on a certain resolution of $X^2$, called the scattering double space $X^2_\scl$; again this was introduced by Melrose in \cite{RBMSpec}.
+Here conormality is both to the (lifted) diagonal and to the boundary hypersurfaces, of which only one sees non-trivial, i.e.\ non-infinite order vanishing, behavior, namely the scattering front face.
 In order to make this more concrete, we consider coordinates $(x,y)$ on $X$, $x$ a (local) boundary defining function and $y=(y_1,\ldots,y_{n-1})$ as before, and write the corresponding coordinates on $X^2=X\times X$ as $(x,y,x',y')$, i.e.\ the primed coordinates are the pullback of $(x,y)$ from the second factor, the unprimed from the first factor.
 Coordinates on $X^2_\scl$ near the scattering front face then are

 the lifted diagonal is $\{X=0,\ Y=0\}$, while the scattering front face is $x=0$.
-In \cite{UV:local,SUV:Tensor} the lifted diagonal was also blown up, which essentially means that `invariant spherical coordinates' were introduced around it, so the conormal singularity to the diagonal (which corresponds to $L_0I$ being a pseudodifferential operator of order $-1$) becomes a conormal singularity at the new front face.
-Concretely, in the region where $|Y|>c|X|$, $c>0$ fixed (but arbitrary), which is the case (with sufficiently small $c$) on the support of $L_0 I$ when the cutoff $\chi$ is compactly supported, valid `coordinates' ($\hat Y$ below is in $\sphere^{n-2}$) are
+In \cite{UV:local,SUV:Tensor} the lifted diagonal was also blown up, which essentially means that `invariant spherical coordinates' were introduced around it.
+Thus, the conormal singularity to the diagonal, which corresponds to the exponential conjugate of $L_0I$ being a pseudodifferential operator of order $-1$, becomes a conormal singularity at the new front face.
+Concretely, in the region where $|Y|>c|X|$, $c>0$ fixed (but arbitrary), which is the case on the support of $L_0 I$ for sufficiently small $c$ when the cutoff $\chi$ is compactly supported, valid `coordinates' ($\hat Y$ below is in $\sphere^{n-2}$) are